metrico/qryn-docs/docs/ingestion.md

 # 🔻 Data Ingestion

-Ingesting data with **qryn** is easy and painless. _Choose a supported integration and start shipping._
+Ingesting data with **qryn** is easy and painless thanks to our **polyglot** design.

+_Choose a supported integration and start shipping using your preferred agent or library._

+> [Supported APIs](https://qryn.metrico.in/#/support) include: _Loki, Datadog, Elastic Prometheus, Tempo, Graphite, Pyroscope and others_

 <!-- tabs:start -->